 What is Invoice Data Extraction?

-Before anything else, let’s understand what invoices are!
+Before diving into the technical details, let’s understand what invoices are.

 An invoice is a document that outlines the details of a transaction between a buyer and a seller, including the date of the transaction, the names and addresses of the buyer and seller, a description of the goods or services provided, the quantity of items, the price per unit, and the total amount due.